-Based on conceptual plans for similar fishing piers it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
-Based on the length and shape of the pier up to 150 pilings may be required.
+Based on the conceptual plans and work on similar piers, it is assumed that the pier will be constructed using 8" diameter fiberglass pilings that are pre-filled with concrete.
+Based on the length and shape of the pier up to 130 pilings may be required.
 These pilings will be placed using a combination of water-jetting to initially set the piles to within 5 feet of their desired final depth.
 For the remaining five feet, the pilings will be set using a vibratory hammer.
 Final construction plans will also consider and account for options would minimize disruption to the aquatic environment including available BMPs (e.g., use of bubble curtains).
 All decking, cross members and railings for the pier will be made of timber.
-Following placement of the pilings the timber cross members will be placed from the water and then the rest of the pier will be built out from shore.
+Following placement of the pilings the timber cross members will be placed from the water and then the rest of the pier will be built out from the existing developed area of the pier indicated in Figures 2 and 3 above.
 In total, the in-water work associated with this project is expected to last no more than 6 months.

-During all in-water construction activity, the conditions and guidelines of the Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - see Attachment B) would be implemented and adhered to.
-Among the significant aspects of these provisions is the requirement to stop operation of any equipment if sea turtles or smalltooth sawfish come within 50 feet of the equipment until the time when animals leave the project area of their own volition.
+During all in-water construction activity, the conditions and guidelines of the Sea Turtle and Smalltooth Sawfish Construction Conditions (NOAA, 2006 - see Appendix B) would be implemented and adhered to.
+Among the significant aspects of these provisions is the requirement to stop operation of any equipment if sea turtles or Smalltooth sawfish come within 50 feet of the equipment until the time when animals leave the project area of their own volition.

 During construction BMPs for erosion control would also be implemented and maintained at all times during upland activity to prevent siltation and turbid discharges into surface waters.
-Methods could include, but are not limited to, the use of staked hay bales, staked filter cloth, sodding, seeding, and mulching; staged construction; and installation of turbidity screens around the immediate project site.
-The direct goal of these actions is to limit sediment discharges into the water that would adversely affect turbidity.
-Staging of most construction materials would occur in the parking area.
-With the potential that some materials may be delivered by barge for installation (the Intracoastal Waterway is offshore at the project site).
+Methods could include, but are not limited to, the use of staked hay bales.
+However, the highly developed nature of the existing marina in the area surrounding the proposed pier reduces the concern of this type of impact.